mjavason/Image-Optical-Character-Recognition/README.md

 - **npm run test**
   - This script runs the project's tests.
 Make sure you've installed the packages before running this script.

+**API Documentation**

+After starting the API, you can access the documentation at the `/docs` route.
+Open your browser and go to [http://localhost:5000/docs](http://localhost:5000/docs) to view the API documentation.

 **Additional Notes**